Budget Wall Mounted Flagpoles

 Internal or External halyard?

-You can choose from either an external or internal halyards.
+You can choose from either an external or internal halyards on a flagpole.
 The internal halyards are vandal proof and also aid with noise reduction.
 With the rope rigged on the inside of the flagpole, it gives the advantage of added security, durability, and does not interrupt the flowing line.

 Do I need a rotating arm?

-A rotating arm is used typically for portrait orientation.
-It is a light metal arm at the top of the pole which holds the flag out even when there is no wind.
+A rotating arm is used typically for portrait orientation flags.
+It is a light metal arm at the top of the flagpole which holds the flag out even when there is no wind.